 Reading at Felsted Primary

 The school uses a variety of reading schemes in Reception and KS1.
 These are banded according to the level of difficulty.
+The children follow the Monster Phonics reading scheme with each book focusing on particular phonemes linked to the phonics being taught in class

 High Frequency Words are used to augment our reading scheme and these are graded into levels of difficulty in line with the new National Curriculum.